gabrielvincent/LinkedInAuth-Swift/README.md

 # LinkedInAuth Swift

-A library written in Swift for managing OAuth2 authentication flows with LinkedIn without having to have the LinkedIn app installed.
+A library written in Swift for authenticating with LinkedIn through OAuth2.